-18O Labeling of Lysozyme
+5.6 18O Labeling of Lysozyme

-18O labeling of Lz started by finding the control peptides (figure 20).
+18O labeling of Lz started by finding the control peptides (Figure 20).
 Running the Lz samples through the nanoLC-MS, the control peptides give the average ro value to use in the calculations for determining the percent modified.